Don is interested in kit cars and builds. Here he shares some of his research.

 Some of the kits can be expensive, but there are plenty of cheap kit cars available out there.
 To save you the trouble of finding them, here is a list of five cheap kit cars.
 The list is based purely on the estimated final build cost.

-Manufactured by Sylva Autokits Ltd, the Spectre is a new (2009) kit designed to encapsulate the "classic" designs of Motorsport in the 1960’s.
+Manufactured by Sylva Autokits Ltd, the Spectre was designed around 2009 to encapsulate the "classic" designs of Motorsport in the 1960s.
 This is a lightweight performance kit car based on the Sylva Riot (see below).
-Virtually any engine can be used in the Spectre, be it car or bike.
+Virtually any engine can be used in the Spectre, be it car or bike, though the ideal donor vehicle is an MGF.
 The final build price will be around $15,000 or £9,000.

 Update: The owner of the car in two of the pictures above has been in touch.
 This car was completed in 2007, has a Vauxhall 2 Litre XE "Red Top" Engine and is fitted with custom dials made by ETB Instruments in matching yellow and black, plus Cobra seats (thanks for the info).

 Great British Sports Car Ltd (formerly Robin Hood Engineering) is another manufacturer with a reputation for producing reliable, cheap kit cars.
 The Robin Hood Project 2B kit car is the most popular from this manufacturer.
 The chassis is made from tubular steel, or "tubey" (2B) for short, and is for people who want to build a roadster on a budget.
 As the cost suggests, this is certainly a no-frills kit.

 The donor car is a Ford Sierra (1600cc, 1800cc, 2000cc Pinto) and you should be able to get everything you need from the one car.
 The Robin Hood company motto is “One kit + one donor vehicle = car on the road."
 V6 and V8 engines can also be used, as well as motorcycle engines with some modification to the chassis.
 In terms of price, this has to be number two on the list.